kagiko/vaultwarden-wiki/Starting-a-Container.md

 This will preserve any persistent data under `/bw-data/`, you can adapt the path to whatever suits you.

 The service will be exposed on port 80.

+For non-x86 hardware or to run specific version, you can [[choose some other image|Which-Docker-image-to-use]].